-- Smoke alarms - You must provide a smoke alarm on each storey of a home as well as a carbon monoxide alarm in all rooms that have a useable fireplace or a wood burner.
+- Install smoke alarms - You must provide a smoke alarm on each storey of a home as well as a carbon monoxide alarm in all rooms that have a useable fireplace or a wood burner.

-- Fire escapes - Ensure that your tenants have access to escape routes at all times and tell them that these cannot be blocked.
+- Make available fire escapes - Ensure that your tenants have access to escape routes at all times and tell them that these cannot be blocked.

-- Furniture - If you’re letting out a furnished property, you must ensure that the furniture and furnishings are fire safe
+- Provide furniture where required - If you’re letting out a furnished property, you must ensure that the furniture and furnishings are fire safe.

-- Alarms and extinguishers – If you’re letting out a house in multiple occupation (HMO), you must provide fire alarms and extinguishers.
+- Provide alarms and extinguishers – If you’re letting out a house in multiple occupation (HMO), you must provide fire alarms and extinguishers.